Johns Club support

 the two 17 seater Ford Transit minibuses were formally presented to John's Club.

-Pictured shaking hands on the completion of the project are the two club's Presidents.
+Pictured shaking hands on the completion of the project were the two club's Presidents.

-Ryde Rotary Club started its charitable association with John's Club around three years ago after being made aware of the help it required as a user led charity supporting people with disabilities.
+Ryde Rotary Club started its charitable association with John's Club after being made aware of the help it required as a user led charity supporting people with disabilities.

 Ryde Rotary Club's association with John's Club continued, and as time passed it became evident that two of the older vehicles in its fleet were in urgent need of replacement.